chwzr/hetzner-auction-matrix-bot/README.md

-# Hetzner Auction Notifications Cog
+# Hetzner Auctions Notifications Cog
 This Discord cog lets users receive notifications when servers matching their specific requirements appear in the Hetzner server auctions.

 ## Requirements